industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 ```

 1. The option `-E standard` install the regular version of polars.
 If we are on an
-    older CPU, we might want to install the legacy version with the option `-E legacy`
+    older CPU, we might want to install the legacy version with the option `-E legacy`.
-    The `-E` flag is used to indicate to polars extra dependencies.
+    The `-E` flag is used to indicate to poetry extra dependencies
+    we wish to install.
 Likewise, the `--with-group dev`
     tells poetry that we want to install the dependencies listed as development
     dependencies.